python/cpython/Doc/c-api/init.rst

-If any thread, other than the finalization thread, attempts to attach a :term:`thread state` during finalization, either explicitly via a :term:`thread state` function, or implicitly when the interpreter attempts yields the :term:`GIL` by detaching the :term:`thread state`, the thread enters **a permanently blocked state** where it remains until the program exits.
+If any thread, other than the finalization thread, attempts to attach a :term:`thread state` during finalization, either explicitly via a :term:`thread state` function, or implicitly when the interpreter attempts yields the :term:`GIL` by detaching the :term:`thread state <attached thread state>`, the thread enters **a permanently blocked state** where it remains until the program exits.
 In most cases this is harmless, but this can result in deadlock if a later stage of finalization attempts to acquire a lock owned by the blocked thread, or otherwise waits on the blocked thread.